Factbox - Deadly attacks in Western Europe since 2014

 Dec.
 19, 2016 - A truck ploughs into a crowded Christmas market in central Berlin, killing 12 people and injuring 48.
 German Chancellor Angela Merkel says authorities are assuming it was a terrorist attack.

 July 26, 2016 - Two attackers kill a priest with a blade and seriously wound another hostage in a church in northern France before being shot dead by French police.
+Five people are initially taken hostage.
 French President Francois Hollande says the two hostage-takers had pledged allegiance to Islamic State.

+A patient shoots at a doctor in a university clinic in Steglitz, a southwestern district of Berlin, before shooting himself.
+German police say there is no sign of a link to terrorism.

 July 24, 2016 - A 21-year-old Syrian refugee is arrested after killing a pregnant woman and wounding two people with a machete in the southwestern German city of Reutlingen, near Stuttgart.
 "Given the current evidence, there is no indication that this was a terrorist attack," police say.